sattwik-banerjee/sattwik-banerjee.github.io/README.md

+---
-# Detecting Heart Disease with with Random Forrest and Artificial Neural Network
+title: "Detecting Heart Disease with with Random Forrest and Artificial Neural Network"
+---

 # Introduction